 - Bridge students then come to the Marist campus to complete their academic program with other Marist students.

-- Bridge students will be allowed to take up to 12 credits at Marist.
+- Bridge students will be allowed to take up to 12 credits per semester at Marist.

 Fees Payable to Marist College

 - Application fee: $50 (Waived if student continues at Marist after Bridge year.)

 - Tuition: *One half of the Marist tuition

 *Marist College will offer a scholarship equivalent to 10% of the annual Bridge year tuition to students who are in the top fifth of their high school class.

 *Bridge students are not eligible for any form of financial aid.

 - The Director of the Bridge Program is the academic advisor to the Bridge students.
 She will assist Bridge students in selecting their academic programs in accordance with the students' needs and interests.